 Qing Zhang, PhD

 One project focuses on using proteomic and genomic approaches to screen for novel prolyl hydroxylase substrates that play important roles in cancer.
 We have generated an IVT-compatible breast cancer gene library, which is comprised of 1200-1300 genes that were either reported or predicted to be important for breast tumorigenesis.
-Then, we developed a 96-well format high-throughput format to screen for whether any of the genes in the library can be hydroxylated in vitro by recombinant EglN2.
-Preliminary data from this screen identifies FOXO3a as one of potential EglN2 substrate.
-We are currently investigating the role of EglN2 target FOXO3a in breast cancer.
+Then, we developed a 96-well format high-throughput format to screen for whether any of the genes in the library can be hydroxylated in vitro by recombinant EglNs.
+For example, this screen identified FOXO3a as one of potential EglN2 substrates that regulates Cyclin D1 in breast cancer.
+Interestingly, FOXO3a protein stability regulation by prolyl hydroxylation is primarily mediated through USP9x deubiquitinase.
 In addition, we also developed an EglN2-substrate trapping strategy followed by TAP-TAG purification and mass spectrometry.
-Several potential EglN2 substrates have been identified from mass spectrometry and we are investigating their role in breast cancer as well.
+Several potential EglN2 substrates have been identified from mass spectrometry and we are investigating their roles in breast cancer as well.